ccp-codima/2020-01-21-colchester-workshop/index.md

 [Click here](https://www.eventbrite.co.uk/e/tools-for-discrete-computational-mathematics-tickets-85829389013)
 to register for the workshop.

-Certain financial support is available to support travel, accommodation and subsistence for UK-based researchers in the area of discrete computational mathematics.
+Certain financial support is available to cover travel, accommodation and subsistence for UK-based researchers in the area of discrete computational mathematics.
 To apply, please tick the appropriate box in the registration form, and the organisers will contact you for